 The Canadian Academy of Audiology (CAA) invites all clinicians, students, researchers, educators, policy makers and other professional or health care providers working with hearing or balance to submit original research for presentation (by poster and/or at the podium) at the annual CAA conference.
 Submissions will be reviewed for acceptance by the CAA Science and Education Committee (SaEC).
-Posters may be eligible for entry into the Outstanding Student Research Award held during the conference.
-A few abstracts will be selected for a short presentation of poster highlights in the Poster Blitz Session.
+Posters may be eligible for entry into the Outstanding Student Research Awards held during the conference.
 Please read the following guidelines carefully.

 - Abstract and presentation content must be original scientific research, evidence-based practice, or applications of theory to clinical practice.

 - Abstracts may be submitted in either English or in French, but the podium presentations and posters must be presented in English.

 - Applicants must submit an abstract and application online to the CAA by Wednesday, August 16, 2023 at 3:00 am EDT.